AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     higherOrder(firstOrderFunc);
     ```

+    You can also call the function which you are passing to higher order function as callback function.

+    The higher order function is helpful to write the modular and reusable code.

+         The main benefits of higher order functions are:

+    1. Abstration
+    2. Reusability
+    3. Immutability
+    4. Modularity

+    There are several built-in higher order functions exists on arrays, strings, DOM and promise methods in javascript.
+These higher order functions provides significant level of abstraction.
+The list of functions on these categories are listed below,

+    1.  **arrays:** map, filter, reduce, sort, forEach, some etc.
+    2.  **DOM**: The DOM method `element.addEventListener(type, handler)` also accepts the function handler as a second argument.
+    3.  **Strings:** .some() method

-14. ### What is a unary function
+15. ### What is a unary function

-    Unary function (i.e. monadic) is a function that accepts exactly one argument.
+    A unary function (i.e. monadic) is a function that accepts exactly one argument.
 It stands for a single argument accepted by a function.

     Let us take an example of unary function,